paulrdukes/jtt-shopify/README.md

 Currently the logo text can be styled using [Lettering.js](https://github.com/davatron5000/Lettering.js/wiki)

-The social icons are provided [Foundation Icon](http://www.zurb.com/playground/foundation-icons).
+The social icons are provided  by [Foundation Icon](http://www.zurb.com/playground/foundation-icons).
 If you check the styles.css.liquid you can get a full list of icons provided.
 I'll probably add a quick tutorial in the wiki on how to extend the settings to make other icons available.